kusky3/latrina/README.md

 ' '   # needed as arguments separator, bypassed with $IFS '<<<' # same as the "|" bypass
 '>>>' # same as above
+'/'   # needed for paths, bypassed by encoding the payload with base64
 ```

 # todo